Skip to main content

 The credit-based model is Roamless’s killer feature.
 Traditional eSIM plans are “use it or lose it” — if your 7-day plan expires with 500MB unused, that data is gone.
 With Roamless, unused credits carry forward indefinitely.
 This is perfect for infrequent travelers who don’t want the mental overhead of optimizing plan sizes and durations.

-We tested Roamless in Thailand and Portugal and averaged 30-90 Mbps download speeds — on par with Airalo.
+We tested Roamless in Thailand and Portugal and averaged 30-90 Mbps download speeds — on par with most providers on this list.
 The experience was seamless: load credits, connect, use data, and your balance decreases in real time.

 Pricing